-Grojband has Corey Riffin and his evil older sister Trina Riffin.
+Grojband has Corey Riffin and his evil older biological sister Trina Riffin.

 Luvs once marketed pink and blue diapers for girls and boys respectively.
 The color-coding was more for the parents' convenience; the diapers' design differed between the ones for boys and the ones for girls: there was more absorbent material either in front (for boys) or beneath (for girls) depending on which one they were intended for.
 They don't do this any more, possibly for the manufacturer's convenience.